labordynamicsinstitute/replicability-training/jira-supervisor-notes.md

     - edit subject line to prepend "[AEAREP-ZZ]" (where ZZ is the issue number, and the square brackets are part of the text), and forward the message to the AEA Data Editor queue address.
     - edit the JIRA issue itself, and add the "openICPSR" number to the relevant field.
     - Also add the URL included in the email to data provenance

+## Linking JIRA issues and openICPSR repositories
+Two ways:
+- parse through emails to dataeditor@aeapubs.org (search for manuscript number)
+- search by title through [https://www.openicpsr.org/openicpsr/workspace](https://www.openicpsr.org/openicpsr/workspace)

+Then enter the openICPSR number in the appropriate JIRA field.

+> NOTE: not all JIRA issues will have a